-Compared to FY2022, higher amount of total GHG emissions were produced for FY2023 which was attributable to the increase production of our graphite products in FY2023.
+Compared to FY2023, lower amount of total GHG emissions were produced for FY2024 which was attributable to the decrease production of our graphite products in FY2024 and the increase use of the energy-saving equipment.

 In support for the Paris Agreement goal of limiting global warming, the Group aims to control our GHG emission in the future.
 Measures such as selection of energy-saving equipment, regular maintenance of the production facilities ensuring their efficient consumption of energy, switching off the machineries and lights when they are not in use have been implemented by the Group.